‘Trust deficit’ delays analysis of artefacts

 The study was supposed to be completed within a month, i.e. February 19.
 Mr Shaikh had further stated that as soon as the study would be completed, the coins would be brought back to Mohenjo Daro.

-Sources at Mohejo Daro, however, disclosed on Tuesday that the coins had not been moved as yet.
+Sources at Mohenjo Daro, however, disclosed on Tuesday that the coins had not been moved as yet.
 “They are still lying in the Mohenjo Daro laboratory,” they said.

 The sources recalled that in its January 17 meeting at the ancient site, the Technical Consultative Committee (TCC) of the National Fund for Mohenjo Daro had discussed the issue of the coins’ analysis.